Metrics

 To compute and display metrics for a given file or directory, run:

-bca --paths /path/to/your/file/or/directory metrics
+bca metrics --paths /path/to/your/file/or/directory

 • --paths (or -p): file or directory to analyze.
 If a directory is provided, metrics are computed for every supported file it contains.
+Paths may also be given positionally (bca metrics file.rs dir/).

 Exporting metrics